endurantgames/RP_Tags/RP_Tags/Extras/RP_Tags_Module/README.md

-# RP Tags Module Template
+# RP\_Tags Integration Module Template

-This is a skeleton for an expansion module for rpTags.
+This is a skeleton for an integration module for rpTags.